About Us

 • The Foundation contributes to and/or directly sponsors veterinary research programs to improve the health of Cocker Spaniels by understanding and attempting to eliminate the diseases, genetic abnormalities, and injuries that impact them.

-• The Foundation works to ensure that every Cocker Spaniel has a good home and adequate veterinary care by providing financial assistance to and promotion of a national network of affiliated local rescue organizations.
+• The Foundation works to ensure that every Cocker Spaniel has a good home and adequate veterinary care by providing financial assistance to and promoting a national network of affiliated local rescue organizations.

 • The Foundation provides education and information on health and research topics that promote intelligent breeding, care, and knowledge of Cocker Spaniels.

 All of these initiatives are to better the lives of Cocker Spaniels everywhere.
-They are funded by frequent fundraising programs, legacy giving initiatives, and communications performed in partnership with American Spaniel Club members, the Cocker Spaniel fancy, and corporations.
+They are funded through frequent fundraising programs, legacy-giving initiatives, and communications conducted in partnership with American Spaniel Club members, the Cocker Spaniel fancy, and corporations.

-In addition, as the ASCF we have reached out to the Foundations of the other spaniel breeds and with them have formed a discussion group called the Spaniel Health Initiative with the intent to share health and research focus, programs, and funding across the clubs and their foundations.
-We hope to find commonality among the spaniel breeds where we can leverage and fund research together as a group.
-Included in this group, at the moment, are the English Cocker Spaniel, English Springer Spaniel, Welch Springer Spaniel, and Clumber Spaniel national breed club foundations.
-Our long term goal is to uppdate our own Health Survey, identify the common causes affecting the Spaniel breeds, and share participation in clinical trials in the future.
+In addition, as the ASCF, we have reached out to the Foundations of the other spaniel breeds and, together, have formed a discussion group, the Spaniel Health Initiative, to share health and research priorities, programs, and funding across the clubs and their foundations.
+We hope to identify commonalities among the spaniel breeds so we can leverage and fund research together.
+Included in this group, at the moment, are the English Cocker Spaniel, English Springer Spaniel, Welsh Springer Spaniel, and Clumber Spaniel national breed club foundations.
+Our long-term goal is to update our own Health Survey, identify the common causes affecting the Spaniel breeds, and share participation in clinical trials in the future.

 In the early 90s, cocker spaniel health problems and rescue became pressing issues and concerns for ASC and its membership.
 At the urging of Board members Bill Cobb and Louise Milner, the Board of Directors of ASC voted to form a corporation to specifically address the health and rescue issues facing ASC and to meet the requirements for a 501(c)(3) designation in order to give donors a tax deduction for their monetary contributions.
 Thus, ASCF was formed in 1997 to maximize the ability to raise money for the challenges facing ASC, its members, and spaniels.

-The Foundation was not formed to be a competitor of ASC, but rather to be a cooperative partner working to promote the primary interests of ASC.
-This partnership structure is very common in many non-profit organizations, including with other national parent dog clubs, and it provides an opportunity to have a club in which there are voting members while still allowing a vehicle for tax-deductible contributions.
+The Foundation was not formed to compete with ASC, but rather to serve as a cooperative partner, working to promote ASC’s primary interests.
+This partnership structure is very common among many non-profit organizations, including other national parent dog clubs, and it provides an opportunity to have a club with voting members while still allowing a vehicle for tax-deductible contributions.

 SO WHY AMERICAN SPANIEL CLUB FOUNDATION?